timjogorman/RicherEventDescription/guidelines.md

-DocTimeRel is short for "Document Creation Time Relation", and represents the temporal relation between the EVENT in question and the time when the article, post or record in question was created (the "document time").
-For the purposes of this schema, we are assuming that the time of publication is functionally equivalent to the time of writing (and that nothing substantial has changed in that interim), and, for medical records, that the time of writing is the same as the time of the patient's visit.
+DocTimeRel is short for "Document Creation Time Relation", and represents the temporal relation between the EVENT in question and the time when the article, post or record in question was created or published (the "document time").

 DocTimeRel allows us to avoid the linguistic ambiguities inherent in explicitly marking the grammatical tense of the verb (like "past",